Valleiry

-Valleiry (/fr/) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Valleiry (/fr/; Savoyard: Valéri) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It is located 23 km by road from Geneva, Switzerland.
 It is home to some of the offices of the Fédération Internationale de l'Automobile (FIA), the association representing the interests of motoring organisations and motor car users.